jacklaaa89/CodeAnalyser/README.md

 * **1.1 -** This version has been highly modified in order to be used to deliver output in the JSON format so it can be used             on a webserver.
 Obivously the default output is still available and this feature can be toggled by using the                ```--interface``` argument when run on the command line.
 Example use on a PHP server could be
             ```$json = json_decode(shell_exec('java -jar CodeAnalyser.jar analyser --interface web --source <SOURCE>'));```
             Also this version introduced the ```MetricErrorAdapter``` class which can be used so that metrics can be                    notified when an error occurs using that metric.
+* **1.1.1 -** This verion streamlines some of the features that were implemented in version 1.1.
+The ```MetricInterface``` interface has been removed and replaced with the abstract class ```MetricAbstract``` it has the same methods that need implementing, but it also provides an easier way of reporting custom errors.

 ###Metric Implementation

 A Metric is essentially a unit of measure against the quality of written source code.
 This analyser has 8 defined metrics which each give a measure based on a specific feature of the source code.

 The metrics are loaded using Java's reflection API.
-It loads all of the classes that reside in the ```org.codeanalyser.metric``` package and then declares a metric any class that implements the ```MetricInterface``` interface.
+It loads all of the classes that reside in the ```org.codeanalyser.metric``` package and then declares a metric any class that extends the ```MetricAbstract``` class.

 ######Example Implementation.
-Below is an example implementation of a metric class which implements the ```MetricInterface``` interface.
+Below is an example implementation of a metric class which implements the ```MetricAbstract``` interface.
 ```java
 package org.codeanalyser.metric.example;